yiisoft-contrib/server-salt/README.md

 This will apply the states as defined in `states/top.sls`.

-To apply a specific states, you can specifiy it:
+To apply a specific states, you can specify it:

     salt-ssh '<SERVERNAME>' state.apply <task>